-The first important date for the upcoming Prep Year is 1 December 2021.
+The first important date for the upcoming Prep Year is 4 November 2024.
 From this date onward, you will be able to submit an enrolment application online.

-The deadline for submitting an enrolment application is 31 August 2022.
+The deadline for submitting an enrolment application is 31 August 2025.
 All online enrolment applications must reach Linguapolis before that date.
-Please keep in mind that if you require a student visa, you must submit your complete enrolment application before 1 March 2022.
+Please keep in mind that if you require a student visa, you must submit your complete enrolment application before 1 March 2025.

 The programme runs for an entire academic year.
-It starts with a Welcome Week on 19 September 2022 and ends on 30 June 2023.
+It starts with a Welcome Week on 15 September 2025 and ends on 30 June 2026.
 This Welcome Week includes information sessions, guided tours, icebreaker games, etc. It is meant to give you a head start in Antwerp and at the university.

 We strongly advise you to arrive in Antwerp at least one week before the Welcome Week starts, so you have some time to settle into your new environment.
 If you are not able to arrive in Belgium before the first day of the programme, due to reasons beyond your control, you will be offered the chance to start the programme online.
-For administrative and didactic reasons, the duration of following online lessons must be kept to a minimum.
+In the period between 15 September 2025 and 3 October 2025 you can only be admitted if you attended the online classes.

-If you are not able to present yourself at our secretary's office by 7 October 2022 and attend the classes on campus (e.g. if you have not yet received your student visa, if you are required to stay in quarantine, etc.), you will no longer be able to participate in the programme (see chapter 6.1: Enrolment process).
+If you are not able to present yourself at our secretary's office by 6 October 2025 and attend the classes on campus (e.g. if you have not yet received your student visa, if you are required to stay in quarantine, etc.), you will no longer be able to participate in the programme (see chapter 6.1: Enrolment process).